xenify-io/litepaper/README.md

 ## ◽️ Costs of Swapping on Xenify

 Xenify offers a ground-breaking token swap solution that not only simplifies cross-chain transactions but also rewards its platform users, all the while nurturing the expansion of its ecosystem.
-By implementing an optional 0.5% fee on every token swap, Xenify achieves three fundamental objectives: rewarding Xenify platform users, providing native chain rewards to XNF stakers, and fortifying the continuous development of the protocol.
+By implementing an optional 0.5% fee on every token swap, Xenify accomplishes three essential objectives: rewarding Xenify platform users, providing native chain rewards to XNF stakers, and encouraging continuous engagement with the protocol.

-Here's how it works: When a user initiates a token swap on Xenify, they have the option to pay a 0.5% swap fee.
-This fee is strategically divided to promote future growth and incentivise user participation.
-A portion of 0.25% is allocated to XNF stakers in the form of native chain tokens, recognising their valuable contribution to the ecosystem.
-The remaining 0.25% is designated for the Xenify team, funding essential operational expenses such as platform development, marketing campaigns, and community engagement initiatives.
+Here's the process: When a user initiates a token swap on Xenify, they have the option to pay a 0.5% swap fee.
+This fee is strategically allocated to promote future growth and incentivise user participation, with 100% being distributed to XNF stakers in the form of native chain tokens.

-By choosing to pay the nominal 0.5% swap fee, users not only facilitate their transactions but also secure a position in the daily XNF reward cycle.
-These XNF rewards can be collected by the user or strategically staked to unlock even greater gains from the native tokens generated through swap and burn fees.
-Consequently, users enjoy the benefits of Xenify's efficiency and competitive rates, all while reaping rewards and actively shaping the evolution of Xenify's dynamic ecosystem.
+By opting to pay the nominal 0.5% swap fee, users not only expedite their transactions but also secure a spot in the daily XNF reward cycle.
+These XNF rewards are automatically staked on the users' behalf to unlock even greater gains from the native tokens distributed at the conclusion of each daily cycle.
+As a result, users enjoy the advantages of Xenify's efficiency and competitive rates, all while reaping rewards and actively shaping the evolution of Xenify's dynamic ecosystem.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)